Microsoft Defender for Cloud troubleshooting guide

-This guide is for information technology (IT) professionals, information security analysts, and cloud administrators whose organizations need to troubleshoot Defender for Cloud related issues.
+This guide is for IT professionals, information security analysts, and cloud administrators whose organizations need to troubleshoot problems related to Microsoft Defender for Cloud.

-When you're facing an issue or need advice from our support team, the Diagnose and solve problems section of the Azure portal is good place to look for solutions:
+When you're facing a problem or need advice from our support team, the Diagnose and solve problems section of the Azure portal is a good place to look for solutions.

-The first place to look for troubleshooting information is the Audit Log records records for the failed component.
-In the audit logs, you can see details including:
+The first place to look for troubleshooting information is the audit log for the failed component.
+In the audit log, you can see details like:

-Defender for Cloud uses connectors to collect monitoring data from AWS accounts and GCP projects.
-If you’re experiencing issues with the connector or you don't see data from AWS or GCP, we recommend that you review these troubleshooting tips:
+Defender for Cloud uses connectors to collect monitoring data from Amazon Web Services (AWS) accounts and Google Cloud Platform (GCP) projects.
+If you're experiencing problems with the connectors or you don't see data from AWS or GCP, review the following troubleshooting tips.

-- Make sure that the subscription associated with the connector is selected in the subscriptions filter, located in the Directories + subscriptions section of the Azure portal.
+- Make sure that the subscription associated with the connector is selected in the subscription filter located in the Directories + subscriptions section of the Azure portal.

 - Standards should be assigned on the security connector.
-To check, go to the Environment settings in the Defender for Cloud left menu, select the connector, and select Settings.
-There should be standards assigned.
-You can select the three dots to check if you have permissions to assign standards.
+To check, go to Environment settings on the Defender for Cloud left menu, select the connector, and then select Settings.
+If no standards are assigned, select the three dots to check if you have permissions to assign standards.

-- Connector resource should be present in Azure Resource Graph (ARG).
-Use the following ARG query to check:
+- A connector resource should be present in Azure Resource Graph.
+Use the following Resource Graph query to check:

 - Make sure that sending Kubernetes audit logs is enabled on the AWS or GCP connector so that you can get threat detection alerts for the control plane.

-- Make sure that Azure Arc and the Azure Policy Arc extension were installed successfully.
+- Azure Arc-enabled Kubernetes clusters should have the Azure Policy extension installed

-- If you’re experiencing issues with deleting the AWS or GCP connector, check if you have a lock (in this case there might be an error in the Azure Activity log, hinting at the presence of a lock).
+- If you're experiencing problems with deleting the AWS or GCP connector, check if you have a lock.
+An error in the Azure activity log might hint at the presence of a lock.